fccn/ansible-docker-deploy/README.md

 * `docker_deploy_compose_template` - deploy a docker compose to the target ansible server
 * `docker_deploy_stack_template` - deploy a docker stack to the docker swarm

-If you define `docker_deploy_compose_template` variable, the role by default, would try to use the ansible role `docker_service` that only supports the docker-compose '2' specification.
-If you want to use newer docker-compose syntax > 2.0, you need to assign `true` to the variable `docker_deploy_shell`.
+If you define `docker_deploy_compose_template` variable, the role by default would use the ansible role `docker_service`.
+But because ansible only supports the docker-compose '2' specification, this role has an additional option that use the `docker-compose up` command directly.
+So if you need to use the docker-compose syntax > 2.0, you need to assign `true` to the variable `docker_deploy_shell`.

+* `docker_deploy_shell_start_default` - by default uses the command
+`docker-compose pull && docker-compose build && docker-compose up -d` that pull's, build's and startup the compose.
+By default a `--force-recreate` parameter is added if any file, template or git repository has changed.
+You can replace that additional parameter if you override the `docker_deploy_shell_start_default_additional_parameters` ansible variable.

+* `docker_deploy_force_restart` - to forcelly restart / recreate the containers

 Dependencies
 ------------